-The Company may experience difficulty attracting and retaining qualified management and technical personnel to efficiently operate its business

-The Company is dependent upon the continued availability and commitment of its key management personnel, whose contributions to immediate and future operations of the Company are of significant importance.
-The loss of any such key management personnel, and, in particular, of its chief executive officer, could negatively affect the Company's business operations.
+The Company may experience difficulty attracting and retaining qualified management and technical personnel to efficiently operate its business of any such key management personnel, and, in particular, of its chief executive officer, could negatively affect the Company's business operations.
 From time to time, the Company may also need to identify and retain additional skilled management and specialized technical personnel to efficiently operate its business.
 In addition, the Company expects to frequently retain third-party specialized technical personnel to assess and execute on opportunities.
 These individuals may have conflicts of interest or scheduling conflicts, which may delay or inhibit the Company's ability to employ such individuals' expertise.
 The number of persons skilled in the acquisition, exploration and development of royalties and streams in natural resource properties is limited and competition for such persons is intense.
 Recruiting and retaining qualified personnel will be critical to the Company's success and there can be no assurance that the Company will be able to recruit and retain such personnel.
 If the Company is not successful in recruiting and retaining qualified personnel, the Company's ability to execute its business model and growth strategy could be affected, which could have a material adverse effect on its business, financial condition, results of operations and the trading price of its securities.